Drill string: Running a drill string

-Most components in a drill string are manufactured in 31 foot lengths (range 2) although they can also be manufactured in 46 foot lengths (range 3).
-Each 31 foot component is referred to as a joint.
-Typically 2, 3 or 4 joints are joined together to make a stand.
+Most components in a drill string are manufactured in 31-foot lengths (range 2) although they can also be manufactured in 46 foot lengths (range 3).
+Each 31-foot component is referred to as a joint.
+Typically two, three or four joints are joined to make a stand.
 Modern onshore rigs are capable of handling ~90 ft stands (often referred to as a triple).